 Originally the 12 buttons on the side where intended for gamers so they can cast spells, or whatever they do, but i find them just as handy in every day work.

-for example i have the tile of the Scroll wheel set to copy and paste,
+for example i have the tilt of the Scroll wheel set to copy and paste, ) it can tilt right and left as well as scroll and middle click.

 Row after that is mouse button, 4,5 ( the regular back forward commands, rectangular selection in c4d, v key radial menu).
-8 key is boung to F9, so i can set keyframes quickly.
+8 key is bound to F9, so i can set keyframes quickly.

 Then the row at the bottom, so the Numbers 1,4,7 are mapped to F8 to play timeline in c4d ( with ctrl it does a render region), F6 top open picture viewer with ctrl.